MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 **Initiative** | Initiatives help you to gather similar resources and workloads into security projects, and to assess and remediate the security posture of each project.| Each security initiative provides an all-up score that provides a fast measure of how strong security posture is for the initiative at the current point in time.<br/><br/>	The all-up score also provides a target score indicator, the number of critical assets affectrf, and shows how the score has moved over the last 24 hours.
 **Metric** | Metrics in security initiatives help you to measure exposure risk for different areas within the initiative.| Each metric gathers together one or more recommendations for similar assets.<br/><br/>Metrics can be associated with one or more initiatives.<br/><br/>**Important**: Threat analytics initiatives don't have metrics.
 They have recommendations only.
 **Recommendations** |Security recommendations help you to understand the compliance state for a specific security initiative.  | All security initiatives have recommendations associated with them.<br/><br/>Recommendations can be associated with one or more initiatives.<br/><br/> Within initiatives, recommendations are assigned a compliance state.
-**Events** |Security events help you to  monitor initiative changes.  | Events notify you when there's a drop in an all-up initiative score, or when a metric score drops because exposure risk grew.<br/><br/>- **Metric score drop events**: Issued with there's a decrease of at least 2% in metric score (exposure grew by 2%) since yesterday.<br/><br/>- **Initiative score drop events**: Issued when there's a decrease of at least 2% in initiative score since yesterday.
+**Events** |Security events help you to  monitor initiative changes.  | Events notify you when there's a drop in an all-up initiative score, or when a metric score drops because exposure risk grew.

 ## Working with initiatives

-You can prioritize which initiatives to see on the **Overview** dashboard.
-The initiative score reflects the exposure status of the initiative.
-You can also drill down into initiatives to see their associated metrics, and to understand where gaps or risks reside.
+You can prioritize which initiatives you want to see on the **Overview** dashboard.
+Review the initiative score, and drill down into initiatives to see their associated metrics, and to understand where gaps or risks reside.

 ## Working with metrics

-On the **Metrics** tab of an initiative, or in the Metrics section of Exposure Insights, you can see the the security posture state for the metric, its effect and relative importance in the initiative, and recommendations to improve it.
-For each metric you can drill down to:
+On the **Metrics** tab of an initiative, or in the **Metrics** section of **Exposure Insights**, you can see the metric state, its effect and relative importance in an initiative, and recommendations to improve the metric.
+For each metric you can:

 - Review metrics properties, including:
     - **14-day trend**: Shows the metric value changes over the last 14 days.